microfarad-de/nastia-server/README.md

 # nastia-server

-This software package provides a collection of automation tools for running a home server.
+This software package provides a collection of automation scripts for running a home server.
 Originally implemented on the Raspbian Stretch Linux distribution running on a Raspberry Pi 3B+.

 For an in-depth presentation of the project, please visit: www.microfarad.de/pi-server